 • Currency exposures arising from the net assets of the Group’s foreign operations are managed primarily through borrowings denominated in the relevant foreign currency.

-The chemical industry is lagging behind in digitization compared with industries such as media, retail and telecommunication.
-Therefore, there is a risk to miss out on the business opportunities that digitization can create by offering new, innovative ways to meet customer needs.
+The chemical industry is lagging behind in digitalization compared with industries such as media, retail and telecommunication.
+This poses a risk to miss out on the business opportunities that digitization can create by offering new and innovative ways to meet customer needs.